reframe-hpc/reframe/docs/pipeline.rst

 ReFrame tries to keep concurrency high by maintaining as many test cases as possible simultaneously active.
-When the `concurrency limit <config_reference.html#.systems[].partitions[].max_jobs>`__ is reached, ReFrame will first try to free up execution slots by checking if any of the spawned jobs have finished, and it will fill that slots first before throttling execution.
+When the :attr:`concurrency limit <systems.partitions.max_jobs>` is reached, ReFrame will first try to free up execution slots by checking if any of the spawned jobs have finished, and it will fill that slots first before throttling execution.

 ReFrame uses polling to check the status of the spawned jobs, but it does so in a dynamic way, in order to ensure both responsiveness and avoid overloading the system job scheduler with excessive polling.